Microsoft-OpenSource-Labs/azure-mongodb-javaapp-demo/README.md

 ![](img/media/image10.png)

-### Working to DocumentDB using Mongo command line client
+### Step 4 - Working with DocumentDB using Mongo command line client

 * This section assumes:
  * You have successfully deployed DocumentDB with MongoDB protocol interface support as explained in the previous section